 All skincare oils are going to be moisturizing by definition, but tamanu oil is not only a standout in that department, it also offers a variety of other benefits.

 - Is rich in fatty acids: Tamanu oil has a higher fatty acid content than many other oils, making it especially beneficial for addressing dry skin, says Petrillo.
-More specifically, it contains both oleic and linoleic fatty acids, which give it its powerful moisturizing abilities.
+More specifically, it contains both oleic and linoleic fatty acids, which may give it powerful moisturizing abilities.

 - Has antibacterial properties: The fact that tamanu oil works against both p. acnes and p.granulosum—the bacteria associated with acne—is definitely worth pointing out, according to Petrillo.
 (Various scientific research has proven this effect, including a recent 2018 study.)
 Couple that with its anti-inflammatory effects—more on those in a minute—and tamanu oil may be helpful in treating inflammatory acne, adds King.